MosElAgab/multinational-retail-data-centralisation145/README.md

 ### Building a star schema

-To build star schema, from CLI type:
+To build star schema, from CLI run:
 ```bash
     make build-db-schema
 ```